Statistical mechanics of statistics

 Neel Nanda, Tom Lieberum, A Mechanistic Interpretability Analysis of Grokking

-Grokking (Power et al. 2022) is a recent phenomena discovered by OpenAI researchers, that in my opinion is one of the most fascinating mysteries in deep learning.
-That models trained on small algorithmic tasks like modular addition will initially memorise the training data, but after a long time will suddenly learn to generalise to unseen data.
+Grokking (Power et al. 2022) is a recent phenomenon discovered by OpenAI researchers, that in my opinion is one of the most fascinating mysteries in deep learning.
+That models trained on small algorithmic tasks like modular addition will initially memorise the training data, but after a long time will suddenly learn to generalize to unseen data.

 4 Annealing